hkirk/swtafp-slides/slides/11/11-actor-1.md

 ### Supervision

 * Supervision allows for an actor system to isolate and recover from failures
-* Superivsion ensures errors are contained in only parts of the hierarchy
+* Supervision ensures errors are contained in only parts of the hierarchy
     * while all other actors is not effected
 * Every actor has a supervisor